JakeWharton/jakewharton.com/_posts/2020-02-12-extracting-100-percent-of-data-from-a-stubborn-dying-zfs-zpool.md

 I decided this was unfortunate, but doable.
 I would work from my basement next to the machine which was hooked up to display on a TV.
 Whenever I noticed it was locked up, I would hard reboot the machine, wait for it to boot, and then resume the transfer by typing on its keyboard.
 In two weeks it would be over with.

 After one day of working next to the machine I knew I needed to find a better solution.
 That day it had locked up 20-30 times which was triple what I had estimated for one day.
-Not only were the occurences more frequent, but it took me a while to notice and using a keyboard attached to the server to restart the transfer was tedious.
+Not only were the occurrences more frequent, but it took me a while to notice and using a keyboard attached to the server to restart the transfer was tedious.

 In order for this transfer to complete with my sanity in tact I needed to somehow automate the process.
 There were two problems to solve: figuring out when `rsync` was hung and performing a hard reboot.